Skip to main content

 Colorful flowers artwork by St. Jude survivor Tayde

-An ofrenda on the campus of St. Jude Children's Research Hospital
+An ofrenda on campus at St. Jude Children's Research Hospital.

-An ofrenda on the campus of St. Jude Children's Research Hospital
+An ofrenda on campus at St. Jude Children's Research Hospital

 Why do we celebrate the Day of the Dead?

-May the memory of your loved ones continue.
-Remember them by helping children and families at St. Jude who face the difficult situation of cancer.
+May the memory of your loved ones continue!
+More than just remembering them, we want to honor their memory or teachings by helping children and families at St. Jude who are facing a difficult situation like cancer.

 Dedicate a donation and receive your card >

-Day of the Dead printed card with envelope and digital card on iphone.
-On top a black table with flowers and a mask.
+Day of the Dead printed cards with envelope and digital card on iPhone, pictured on a tabletop with flowers and a mask.

 Learn more about the Day of the Dead